rdonka/PASTaUserGuide/docs/userguide/datapreparation.md

 __OPTIONAL INPUTS:__

-- __clip:__ Number of seconds to clip at the beginning and end of the session.
+- __trim:__ Number of seconds to remove at the beginning and end of the session.
 This defaults to 5 seconds.

 - __skipexisting:__ This input allows users to toggle if previously extracted raw data files are re-extracted.
 By default, previously extracted files will be skipped (skipexisting = 1).
 To override and re-extract all files, set skipexisting = 0.